-Five young Iraqi girls, including one infant, are among the latest victims of US military operations in Iraq.
+Five young Iraqi girls, including one infant, are among the latest victims of U.S. military operations in Iraq.
 The girls were killed Tuesday as they hid in a home in Ramadi.
-The US military says troops targeted the home with tanks and machine guns after coming under fire from insurgents.
-They later discovered the girls bodies as well as that of a suspected insurgent believed to have run inside.
-Meanwhile, at least twenty-four people have been killed in violence today.
+The U.S. military says troops targeted the home with tanks and machine guns after coming under fire from insurgents.
+They later discovered the girls’ bodies as well as that of a suspected insurgent believed to have run inside.
+Meanwhile, at least 24 people have been killed in violence today.
 At least two people were killed and several injured when a roadside bomb exploded near a bus station in Baghdad.
-In Baqouba, two women were killed in a US airstrike.
+In Baquba, two women were killed in a U.S. airstrike.

-The New York Times is reporting the Bush administration is expressing growing doubts about Iraqi Prime Minister Nouri Al-Maliki.
-In a classified memo, national security advisor Stephen J. Hadley writes: “The reality on the streets of Baghdad suggests Maliki is either ignorant of what is going on, misrepresenting his intentions, or that his capabilities are not yet sufficient to turn his good intentions into action.”
+The New York Times is reporting the Bush administration is expressing growing doubts about Iraqi Prime Minister Nouri al-Maliki.
+In a classified memo, National Security Adviser Stephen J. Hadley writes: “The reality on the streets of Baghdad suggests Maliki is either ignorant of what is going on, misrepresenting his intentions, or that his capabilities are not yet sufficient to turn his good intentions into action.”
 A member of the Bush administration deliberately released the memo.

 Its publication comes as Maliki is in Jordan today for a summit with President Bush that is drawing controversy in Iraq.
-Politicians linked to the Shiite cleric Muqtada al-Sadr have announced their boycotting the Iraqi parliament because of the meeting.
-Falih Hassan, a member of parliament who previously supported Maliki’s government, said: “Bush is a criminal who killed a lot of Iraqis and we do not want him to interfere in Iraq’s affairs.
+Politicians linked to the Shiite cleric Muqtada al-Sadr have announced they’re boycotting the Iraqi Parliament because of the meeting.
+Falih Hassan, a member of Parliament who previously supported Maliki’s government, said: “Bush is a criminal who killed a lot of Iraqis and we do not want him to interfere in Iraq’s affairs.
 The Iraqi government should negotiate with the U.N.
 Security Council, not with the leader of the country that is occupying Iraq.”

-Meanwhile at the UN, the Security Council voted Tuesday to extend the mandate of the US-led force in Iraq until the end of next year.
-In another development, UN Secretary General Kofi Annan called for an international peace conference that would include all of Iraq’s feuding groups.
-UN Secretary General Kofi Annan: “We can play a role but of course the security is a major constraint.
+U.N.
+Secretary-General Kofi Annan: “We can play a role, but of course the security is a major constraint.
 The security in Iraq today is a major constraint.
 If one were to work out an arrangement where one can get all the Iraqi political parties together somewhere outside Iraq as we did in Afghanistan, the U.N. can play the role it normally plays.”

 President Bush arrived in Latvia Tuesday for a NATO summit.
 In a speech in the capital Riga, the president again dismissed calls for a withdrawal from Iraq.

-Back at the NATO Summit, the London Daily Telegraph is reporting the Pakistani government is urging NATO countries to accept defeat in Afghanistan.
+Back at the NATO summit, the London Daily Telegraph is reporting the Pakistani government is urging NATO countries to accept defeat in Afghanistan.
 Pakistan’s foreign minister has reportedly told counterparts the Taliban is winning the war and that NATO is bound to lose.
-Pakistan has also called for negotiating with the Taliban towards a new coalition government that could exclude Afghan president Hamid Karzai.
+Pakistan has also called for negotiating with the Taliban toward a new coalition government that could exclude Afghan President Hamid Karzai.

 In Israel, Israeli Defense Minister Amir Peretz met with Egyptian officials today for talks on a prisoner exchange with the Hamas-led Palestinian government.
 The negotiations have reportedly hit an impasse over the number of Palestinian prisoners Israel will release in return for Gilad Shalit, the captured Israeli soldier.
 In the Occupied Territories, the mother of a Palestinian prisoner called on both sides to reach an agreement.